 In good time, we all make our way to the platform.
 Then she appears out of the mist, sadly neither chuffing nor steaming.
 Instead, she’s a throwback to the 1970s diesels that spanned the UK in my youth.
-We find our compartment via a welcoming guard and squeeze our bags into the tiny spaces.
+We find our compartment via a welcoming steward and squeeze our bags into the tiny spaces.
 It’s not exactly a room for huntin’, shootin’ and fishin’ types, as you’d struggle to fit even a modest carp net under the bunks.
 Or indeed down the tight corridors, so pack light.

 We head off to the buffet car, where all but the most hardy passengers have long since called it a night.
 Perhaps it’s just as well we’re too late for haggis, neeps and tatties.
 It seems to be a night of parties we’ve just missed.
 Back in our tiny compartment, we try and work out how (and indeed how much) to undress in the wildly swaying confined space.
 We’re standing in a place probably about half the size of your average toilet cubicle, and trying not to flail our arms too much.
 We raise the blind, and end up sitting on the bottom bunk, watching lights flashing past and hearing the chattering of the rails.

-A Sense Of Occasion
+A Sense Of Occasion On The Overnight Train

 Making my way down the corridor, I catch a sudden glimpse of a vision in peach satin.
 I stand amazed as a passenger in a beautiful nightgown and wrap works her way down to the toilets.
 I glance down at the floor and wince as I see her beautiful peach satin slippers make contact with the damp patches by the carriage doors.
 She’s misplaced the Orient Express, and yet I am so charmed by her sense of occasion that I can’t think she’s being silly.
 This really is the stuff of which dreams are made.

-Hurtling To Scotland
+Hurtling Through the night To Scotland

 Early in the morning, the steward knocks with a bag of breakfast goodies.
 We sit on the bottom bunk, marveling at the silhouettes of the Grampians and their big stark shadows.
 And as we eat, daylight fills in the contours and the hills come to life.
 By the time we reach Inverness, we are stunned at the sight of a troupe of hikers wandering the glens.
 In t shirts.
 In February.
 We really have entered a different universe.